-After a week doing boat chores and fighting off a minor sickness, we were ready to venture further afield.
-An hour’s drive inland is the town of El Djem and the unlikely location of a Roman coliseum, the second largest in the Roman world.
+After settling in and a week doing boat chores and fighting off a minor sickness, we were ready to venture further afield.
+A visit to the town of El Djem was the first choice for our day trips from Monastir.
+Its located an hour’s drive inland and is the unlikely setting for a Roman coliseum, the second largest in the Roman world.

 Our first sight of the coliseum looming above the low level housing was very dramatic.

-When the Romans left, the coliseum was put to other uses.
-In the 7th century, a Berber princess took refuge here against Arab forces and later still, it was used as a source of building material, hence the damage.
+After the Romans had left, the coliseum was put to other uses.
+A Berber princess took refuge here against Arab forces In the 7th century.
+Later still, it was used as a source of building material, which is the cause of much of the damage.

 As well as climbing up high, we were able to go down underground into the vaults where animals and people spent their last minutes before being thrown into the ring.